filip26/linked-tree/doc/CanonLT.md

 // A type alias for values that can either be a URI or a Node. type NodeOrRef = URI | Node;

-// A type alias for node entries which may be a single NodeOrRef or an array of them. type NodeEntry = NodeOrRef | NodeOrRef[];
+// A type alias for node entries which may be a single NodeOrRef or an unordered set of them. type NodeEntry = NodeOrRef | NodeOrRef[];

 interface LinkedTree {
-  // The root can be a single NodeOrRef or an array of NodeOrRef.
+  // The root can be a single NodeOrRef or an unordered set of NodeOrRef.
   root: NodeOrRef | NodeOrRef[];

-  // A mapping of identifiers to their corresponding Node objects.
+  // A mapping of identifiers to their corresponding Node objects (an unordered set).
-  nodes: Map<URI, CNLTNode | Node[]>;
+  nodes: Map<URI, Node | Node[]>;
 }

 interface Node {